Best things to do in the Bay of Islands

 Cape Reinga is the most northern point of New Zealand's Northern Island and is a popular tourist destination for its natural beauty.
 The Māori name for this cape is "Te Pounga" or "The End of the Land."
 It was here that the spirits of native peoples were believed to depart for their afterlife.
 Located three-and-a-half hours from the Bay of Islands, you can choose to explore Cape Reinga on your own with its walking trails or take one of many tours offered by tour operators in Paihia and Russell.

-One of the best things to do in this New Zealand North Island region includes climbing up to Cape Reinga Lighthouse, which houses an interesting display of history and local lore.
+One of the best things to do is the climb up to Cape Reinga Lighthouse, which houses an interesting display of history and local lore.
 When you’re done, you can enjoy panoramic views of the area with the Cape Reinga Lighthouse walk.
 If you’re feeling a little more adventurous, be sure to check out the Te Paki Coastal Track or get a thrill and go for a sandboard on Te Paki Sand Dunes.